OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

 # Introduction

 This challenge was created to create a conversational AI chatbot.
 Its main aim was to assist people affected by high inflation and increased cost of living.
-The challenge, which united an international team of AI engineers over 6 weeks, was led by chapter lead Bartosz Chojnacki.
+The challenge, which united an international team of AI engineers for over 6 weeks, was led by chapter lead Bartosz Chojnacki.

 The common language for the chapter was English, and platforms such as GitHub and a dedicated Slack channed were used to coordinate and keep track of the engineers' work.